AstroHackWeek/AstroHackWeek2015/README.md

 # Astro Hack Week 2015

-* Participants: please see [the wiki](https://github.com/AstroHackWeek/AstroHackWeek2015/wiki) for more information about locations, hacking etc.
+#### Participants: [please see the wiki](https://github.com/AstroHackWeek/AstroHackWeek2015/wiki) for information about locations, hacking etc.

 * For more general information, please see [the website](http://astrohackweek.github.io/)